-A student may not prescribe drugs or medications of any kind.
-State law requires a physician must sign all prescriptions.
-Students may not sign a prescription for a physician or fill out presigned scripts.
+A student may NOT prescribe drugs or medications of any kind.
+Students may NOT sign a prescription for a physician or fill out pre-signed scripts.
 However, students may fill out prescriptions to be reviewed by the preceptor and must keep in mind the following when doing so.